 Investor emails are a marketing tool used to obtain meetings with potential investors that could grow your business plan.
 They will either sent to an investor that you have talked to previously and may already know a little about your brand or you can send them to new investor prospects who have yet to learn about your brand.

-How to write investor emails using Snazzy (It’s easy!)
+How to write investor emails using Smart Copy (It’s easy!)

-The first thing to do is to make an account on Snazzy, it’s free!
-As you make your account, Snazzy will ask you some important information about your company such as your brand’s name, keywords, audience, and a short description.
+The first thing to do is to make an account on Smart Copy, it’s free!
+As you make your account, Smart Copy will ask you some important information about your company such as your brand’s name, keywords, audience, and a short description.

 After completing these inputs, navigate to the templates page and click either “Pitch a VC” or “Pitch an Angel.”